loyjoy/welcome/help/settings/account.md

 To add a USB security key or a fingerprint security key, just click on "Add security key" and follow the instructions.

 At the bottom you will see your personal login data, including your role in the project.
+If you want to add a new user, [visit 'User accounts'](https://cloud.loyjoy.com/manager/settings?tab=users).